xcap2000/data-tools/Readme.md

 Make a tool to compare columns of data in excel, print yellow the differences, or make data-tools able to do the comparison, allow similar comparison and show the percentage of how equals the texts are, some descriptions have encoding issues.

 Create tool to synchronize different databases.
+Allow the tool to identify the relations and synchronize just a subset of the data based on a date criteria for example.